deepset-ai/dap-github-agent-template/README.md

 3. Go to the GitHub UI and create a Pull Request.

 Once you created your pull request, the CI-workflow will run.
 The CI runs code-quality checks and tests.
-It also takes care of serializing your exported pipelines to yaml.
+For pull requests, it validates that your pipeline definitions can be serialized, but it doesn't actually write the serialized files.
+When you merge your pull request to the main branch, the CI will then serialize your pipelines and save them to the `dist/pipelines` directory.
-You will see a commit from the GitHub-Actions Bot that places serialized pipelines into the `dist/pipelines` directory.
+You will see a commit from the GitHub-Actions Bot that places these serialized pipelines into the `dist/pipelines` directory.
 If no pipelines were added or existing pipelines haven't changed, the Bot will skip serialization.
 Once all checks pass, merge your pull request.